Leviev wins London court battle over Angola diamonds

 The Angolan government ended the Ascorp monopoly in 2003, creating a semi-open market regulated by the state.

-Other Russian billionaire cases being fought in British courts include a $6.5 billion dispute between exiled Russian oligarch Boris Berezovsky and Chelsea football club owner Roman Abramovich.
+Other Russian billionaire cases being fought in British courts include a $6.5 billion dispute between exiled Russian oligarch Boris Berezovsky and Chelsea soccer club owner Roman Abramovich.

 The cases tend to involve complex and opaque business dealings that have challenged British judges used to more traditional litigation.